Construction and Development Loans

 Pre-Disbursement Inspection and Report

-Upon receipt of a requisition, and prior to disbursement, a credit union should have a qualified inspector visit a project to evaluate its progress.
+Upon receipt of a requisition, and before disbursement, a credit union should have a qualified inspector visit a project to evaluate its progress.
 The inspector will determine if:

 • Work represented as “complete” in the requisition request has been performed